jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 *Attribute table - Sul_cases_sthn (11 matching features)*.
 Click 'Close' on the attribute table.

 Now that we have our records selected, we will use the *Save selection as* option that we used before, and save this layer to our map.
-Right-click on the *Sul_sthn_cases* layer, and click on *Save selection as*.
+Right-click on the :kbd:`Sul_sthn_cases` layer, and click on *Save selection as*.

 .. image:: ../_static/ISIKHNAS/011.png
    :align: center

-Name this new layer *Cases_PoultrySuddenDeath* and add it to your map.
+Name this new layer :kbd:`Cases_PoultrySuddenDeath` and add it to your map.

-By turning off the *Sul_sthn_cases* layer, we can now see the records in the database of sudden death recorded in poultry in Sulawesi Selatan.
+By turning off the :kbd:`Sul_sthn_cases` layer, we can now see the records in the database of sudden death recorded in poultry in Sulawesi Selatan.

 .. image:: ../_static/ISIKHNAS/012.png